 Josiah started to calcualte, began to get drawn into complicated mental arithmetic.
 How much sugar in a sugar beet?
 How much in a field?
 The first real science experiment he’d done at school, that is to say one that involved bunsen burners, had been the extraction of sugar from sugar beet roots.
 He remembered that farmers aimed for between 15 and 20 percent sugar.
 Each sugar beet they walked past must have weighed more than half a kilo so every 8 or 9 plants represented a half kilo bag of sugar.
 The farm manager had told us that they might expect 8000 tonnes of beet from the 400 acres.
 Combining this information with my vague memories of that school experiment I worked out that the the sugar yield from just this farm could be well over 1300 tonnes - that would be 2,600,000 half kilo bags of Silver Spoon sugar.

 Welcome to the official Charlotte Du Cann blog!
-A collection of pieces written for community blogs and grassroots media, including This Low Carbon Life, Dark Mountain Project, Transition Network and EarthLines.
+A collection of pieces written for community blogs and grassroots media, including This Low Carbon Life, Dark Mountain Project, Transition Network, EarthLines and the new Grassroots Directory.